Nicolae Alexandri

-Nicolae N. Alexandri (17 May 1859, Chişinău - 17 November 1931, Chişinău) was a Bessarabian politician.
+Nicolae N. Alexandri (17 May 1859 – 17 November 1931) was a Bessarabian politician.

 Biography

 Nicolae N. Alexandri graduated from Saint Petersburg State University.
 He was the first editor in chief of Cuvânt moldovenesc.

 Nicolae N. Alexandri served as Member of the Moldovan Parliament (1917-1918).
 On Sfatul Țării opened as the first parliament of the autonomous Bessarabia.
 In the front of the hall, the elder of the delegates, Nicolae N. Alexandri took the place of the president of the session.